SUSE/susemanager-ci/jenkins_pipelines/README.md

 # Pipelines for SUSE-Manager

-- Manager GitHub pull-request unit/tests
+- 1) Manager GitHub pull-request unit/tests

+- 2) Manager performance testsuite

+- 3) Uyuni pipelines which are the same as 1)

+This is not running anywhere, is only experimental code not in prod.

 - Manager Github pull-request cucumber functional tests

-- Manager performance testsuite

 ### Manager GitHub pull-request unit/tests